jeanhadrien/ISEN-AI-Emotion-Detection/README.md

 ### How to install and use :

 - Clone the repository to your computer using git
-- Add the model to the root of the folder as "model.pkl" (link)
+- Add the model to the root folder as "model.pkl" (link)
 - From the root folder of the project, run the flask app using `flask run`
 - Webapp is available at localhost, or at defined host and port using below command :
 ```bash